-I tried to pick three quotes that spanned the last thousand years or so of the move from kings and tyrants to representative government and the rule of law.
+For my Independence Day post I have picked three quotes that span the last thousand years or so of the move from kings and tyrants to representative government and the rule of law.

 “To no one will we sell, to no one deny or delay right or justice.”